 Mixing up terms at a dinner party?

-Definitely not the same outcome— only a deep well of frustration & regret with that.
+Not the same — only a deep well of frustration & regret.

-And Per Stirpes vs. Per Capita is always a classic candidates for mix-ups, so let’s break them down.
+Per Stirpes vs. Per Capita is a classic candidate for mix-ups, so let’s break them down.

 What does Per Stirpes Mean?